Sometimes we get the question: Why pay for Sigasi Visual HDL? Adding the claim: TerosHDL does “the same” for free

 🎯 Conclusion

-TerosHDL is a lightweight, underpowered open-source IDE for FPGA students, hobbyists, and independent designers with limited resources that can’t spend money on a tool that makes them work faster and better.
+TerosHDL is a lightweight, underpowered open-source IDE, only for FPGA students, hobbyists, and independent designers with limited or no resources.
 It lacks semantic understanding and deeper design insights.
-About Teros.
-Teros Technology was funded through the European Commission’s Next Generation Internet programme, under grant agreement No 957073.
+It is made by “Teros Technology” 100% funded through the European Commission’s Next Generation Internet programme, under grant agreement No 957073.
 On average, one major release was done per year.
 Last update was in March 2025.
 There is no information about a planned future release.
+Over 210 bugs and issues are currently unsolved, some for more than a year.